caitlyn-blignaut/python-finance/README.md

 - To access a row of an array use a single value in the square brackets - e.g. `a[1]` will obtain the second row in an array
 - 1D array = vector
 - 2D array = matrix

+Generating Random Numbers
+- use random module
+- `random.random()` => generates a random number between 0 and 1
+- `random.randint(a,b)` => generates a random integer between a and b
+- To create an array of random integers use numpy - e.g. `np.random.randint(a,b,(r,c))`

+#### Sources of Financial Data
+The data will come from one of 2 sources
+- Web server using an API
+  - iex
+  - Morningstar
+  - Alpha Vantage
+  - Quandl
+- Your computer

 ## Part 2 - Finance <a name="Part2"></a>
 ### 10. Calculating and Comparing Rates of Return <a name="Calculating-and-Comparing-Rates-of-Return"></a>